 - 1. If it is not already activated, activate the closest fire pull alarm immediately. - 2.
 Follow instructions of Building Floor Wardens during evacuation. - 3.
 Leave the immediate area, alert others, and move everyone away from the area of the fire. - 4.
 If it is safe to do so, close (do not lock) windows and doors on your way out.
 This will help to prevent oxygen from feeding the fire, provide containment, and slow the advancement of the fire. - 5.
-Urge people to stay calm and evacuate in a quick and orderly manner; however, ensure everyone is WALKING and NOT RUNNING.

-however, ensure everyone is WALKING and NOT RUNNING.Use the stairway to evacuate; DO NOT use the elevator(s).
-See Note 1.

-- 7. If possible, assist occupants that are unable to evacuate using the stairs.
+Urge people to stay calm and evacuate in a quick and orderly manner; however, ensure everyone is WALKING and NOT RUNNING. - 6.
+Use the stairway to evacuate; DO NOT use the elevator(s).
+See Note 1. - 7.
+If possible, assist occupants that are unable to evacuate using the stairs.
 Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, 3rd floor landing on main stairwell (Across for Rm 344) / 2nd floor landing on main stairwell (Across from Rm 240) Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - Proceed directly to the Predesignated Meeting Area upon exiting the building, and wait for further instructions from the Building Emergency Director.
-The Predesignated Meeting Area is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area). - 9.
+Alternatively, individuals having difficulty are advised to shelter in place.
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - 8.
+Proceed directly to the Predesignated Meeting Area upon exiting the building and wait for further instructions from the Building Emergency Director.
+The Predesignated Meeting Area is: Lawn on west side of Buchanan A (1866 Main Mall). - 9.
 Call 911: - a) State your name - b) Provide the address and the nearest intersection.
-The address of your building is: 2357 Main Mall - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - 10.
+The address of your building is: 6333 Memorial Road, intersection of Memorial Road and Main Mall. - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - 10.
 Once evacuated, DO NOT RE-ENTER THE BUILDING until the Fire Department gives permission to do so.

 Note 1: Appendix 6: Elevator Upgrade Project, provides information on the elevator upgrades occurring across campus in efforts to meet the requirements of the Safety Code for Elevators and Escalators.
-In an emergency, elevators are not to be considered the primary mechanism for
+In an emergency, elevators are not to be considered the primary mechanism for egress.